-The effective use of data and information requires appropriate analysis tools from “simple” reporting to innovative machine learning.
+The effective use of data and information requires appropriate analysis tools from “simple” reporting to innovative machine learning and artificial intelligence.
 However, organizations and people must be provided with the knowledge and skills to use these tools effectively and meaningfully.

 To reduce the risk of such damage, we need digital governance to regulate the handling and use of data and algorithms.
 When using artificial intelligence, we must pay attention to its trustworthiness and compliance with ethical rules.

-The IT tools must also not increase the cost of sustainability, e.g., due to high consumption of electricity or other resources.
+Furthermore, the IT tools in use must also not increase the cost of sustainability, e.g., due to high consumption of electricity or other resources.